Search for nucleon decay via $p\rightarrow\nu\pi^{+}$ and $n\rightarrow\nu\pi^{0}$ in 0.484 Mton-year of Super-Kamiokande data: SIMULATION

-Nuclear interactions within a nucleus, produced from nucleon decay or atmospheric neutrino interactions, are simulated in NEUT using the cascade model~\cite{HAYATO2002171,NEUT2021} and the Woods-Saxon model~\cite{PhysRev.95.577}.
+Nuclear interactions within a nucleus, produced from nucleon decay or atmospheric neutrino interactions, are simulated in \texttt{NEUT} using the cascade model~\cite{HAYATO2002171,NEUT2021} and the Woods-Saxon model~\cite{PhysRev.95.577}.
 The hadron propagation by pions or nucleons in a nucleus is simulated based on the mean free path of nuclear interactions, which is related to scattering, absorption, charge exchange, and hadron production.
 Compared to the 2014 SK nucleon decay search, the pion-nuclear interaction model has been significantly updated using $\pi^{\pm}$-nucleus experimental data~\cite{PhysRevD.95.012004}.
-In this update, pion-nuclear absorption has increased by 40\% at a pion momentum range of 300 to 600 MeV/$c$, leading to a significant loss in nucleon decay detection efficiency.
-The true pion momentum by signal MC is presented and the cumulative fractions of pion-nuclear interactions as a function of neutral pion momentum are compared in FIG.~\ref{figure:picrs}.
-The propagation and decay of particles in the SK detector and the responses to Cherenkov photons by PMTs are simulated using the GEANT simulation package~\cite{Brun:1082634} based on the detector calibration parameters for each SK phase.
-For pion propagation, hadronic interactions with nucleons in water are simulated by NEUT as well as the nuclear effects within the nucleus.
+In this update, pion-nuclear absorption has increased by 40\% at a pion momentum range of 300--600\,MeV/$c$, leading to a significant loss in nucleon decay detection efficiency.
+The true pion momentum by signal MC is presented, and the cumulative fractions of pion-nuclear interactions as a function of neutral pion momentum are compared in Fig.~\ref{figure:picrs}.
+The propagation and decay of particles in the SK detector and the responses to Cherenkov photons by PMTs are simulated using the \texttt{GEANT} simulation package~\cite{Brun:1082634} based on the detector calibration parameters for each SK phase.
+For pion propagation, hadronic interactions with nucleons in water are simulated by \texttt{NEUT}, as well as the nuclear effects within the nucleus.
+Note that our method treats the pion’s initial prehadronic stage in the nucleus as a fully formed pion, resulting in a conservative overprediction of pion-nucleus scattering.